densitymodelling/dsmextra/README.md

 ### Getting started

-If you are just getting started with `dsmextra`, we recommend reading the tutorial [vignette](https://densitymodelling.github.io/dsmextra/articles/dsmextra.html), which provides a quick introduction to the package.
+If you are just getting started with `dsmextra`, we recommend reading the introductory ('Get started') tutorial [vignette](https://densitymodelling.github.io/dsmextra/articles/dsmextra.html), which provides a quick introduction to the package.
 You may also find the below paper and technical report useful:

 * Bouchet et al. (2020). dsmextra: Extrapolation assessment tools for density surface models.
 Methods in Ecology and Evolution.
 DOI: [10.1111/2041-210X.13469](https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13469)